arvindjadon/realtime-chat-app-mern-backend/README.md

 adam O Ceallaigh : you can use nodemon --inspect server.js and onpen up browser debug console for the node server which is really handy too.

+# atlas:

+Create Cluster or Build database : default except free plan

+Database Access: Default except name - admin
+Autogenerate Secure Password and copy this built-in-role - Read and write to any database

+Network Access:
+Current IP address if it doesn't work allow access from anywhere

+# Clusters or Database Deployments:

+Connect: Connect to your application